Massahgenesis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 . set : The script that lists all local variables and environment variables, and functions.
 . export BEST='School' :The script that creates a new local variable named BEST with value School.
 . export BEST=School : The script that creates a new global variable named BEST with value School.
+. echo $(($TRUEKNOWLEDGE+128)) :The script that that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.